anyone-can-cook/rclass1/syllabus/rclass1_syllabus.md

 **Problem set groups**

 - With the exception of the first problem set, students will complete problem sets in groups of 3.
+We highly encourage students who are abroad to form their own group to set a time to work on the problem sets together.
 - We will form groups during the second synchronous class and you will keep the same group throughout the quarter.
 However, each student will submit their own assignment.
 You are encouraged to work together and get help from your group.
 However, it is important that you understand how to do the problem set on your own, rather than copying the solution developed by group members.
 - Since you will be working together, it is understandable that answers for many questions will be the same as your group members.
 However, if I find compelling evidence that a student merely copied solutions from a classmate, I will consider this a violation of academic integrity and that student will receive a zero for the homework assignment.